nus-cs2103-AY2021S1/ip/docs/README.md

 ### `deadline <task> /by <yyyy-mm-dd>` - Adding an deadline

-Adds a deadline to your list of tasks at a specified date.
+Adds a deadline to your list of tasks by a specified date.

 Example of usage: